CARLETON PLACE CHAMBER OF COMMERCE CENTENNIAL HISTORY

 Albert Cram was born in 1867 and died in 1929 at the age of 62.
 He was a Wool Dealer as well as the Mayor of Carleton Place in 1909 and 1910.

 1869-1930, Dack had a long and accomplished life.
-He apprenticed as a jeweler in Almonte and then moved to Carleton Place in 1898 where he took over the Godden business.
-The store remains on Bridge Street and to this day is still owned by the family.
+He apprenticed as a jeweller in Almonte and then moved to Carleton Place in 1898 where he took over the Godden business.
+The original store remains on Bridge Street and is still operated by another jeweller.

 Frank Davis was born in 1874 and was a very active citizen in Carleton Place.
 He was the editor of the Central Canadian Newspaper for over 30 years (1914-1945.)
 He also spent 12 years as editor of the Merrickville Star.
-On top of all that he formed a partner ship with Aja Roe, editor of the Carleton Place Herald in 1938 and the two town papers amalgamated to become the Carleton Place Canadian.
-He was also an active worker for town causes and a constant supporter of the Conservative Pary.
-He also was a participant in lawn bowling, golf and curling.
+On top of all that he formed a partnership with Aja Roe, editor of the Carleton Place Herald in 1938, and the two town papers amalgamated to become the Carleton Place Canadian.
+He was also an active worker for town causes and a constant supporter of the Conservative Party.
+He also was a participant in lawn bowling, golf, and curling.
 He passed in 1953.

 David Findlay was born in 1860.
 He was a Manufacturer at Findlay and Sons Foundry in Carleton Place.
 He died in 1934.